ebd622/splunk/core_certified_power_user/README.md

     * Create field aliases and tags
     * Search with field aliases and tags

   * Creating Search Macros
+    * Explain search macros
+    * Create macros with and without arguments
+    * Validate macro arguments
+    * Use and preview macros at search time
+    * Create and use nested macros
+    * Use macros with other knowledge objects

 * Creating Field Extractions ([course](https://www.splunk.com/en_us/training/courses/creating-field-extractions.html))
   * Using the Field Extractor